-Some people with an STI will develop symptoms:
+Some people with a Sexually Transmitted Infection will develop symptoms:

 In females, this may include abnormal vaginal discharge, abnormal bleeding pattern during the menstrual cycle, deep discomfort during sexual intercourse and genital lesions or ulcers.

-In males, urethral discharge, pain when passing urine, genital lesions or ulcers, and occasionally discomfort in the balls or testicles.
+In males, urethral discharge, pain when passing urine, genital lesions or ulcers, and occasional discomfort in the balls or testicles.